vlfeat/researchdoom/README.md

 # ResearchDoom and CocoDoom

+The *ResearchDoom* projects aims at extracting data and ground truth annotations from the Doom game for the purpose of training and evaluating computer vision algorithms.
+For more information see the project [homepage](http://www.robots.ox.ac.uk/~vgg/research/researchdoom/).

-This code release supports the *ResearchDoom* platform.
+This software package supports the *ResearchDoom* platform.
 It contains a modified *Doom* engine that can be used to record annotated data from games, some MATLAB functions to easily parse this data, and functions and scripts to reproduce the *CocoDoom* dataset.

 > You *do not need* this code if all you want is to use the pre-computed *CocoDoom* data.
 You need this only if you want to record new data.
 Some of the MATLAB functions, however, can be useful in general.

+The code is made available under a pseudo-BSD [license](COPYING).

 ## Installation